 defense of Christianity addressed to the emperor.
 He confronted Marcion who rejected the

-OT. and issued his own version of the NT. in which consisted part of the Gospel of Luke and
+God of the Old Testament as the same as the new and issued his own version of the New Testament in which consisted part of the Gospel of Luke and

 Athanasius defending the deity and tri-unity of God's nature was almost killed within the

 church as disputes of doctrine became overheated.
 He was chased out of Rome hiding out in